Brandon-Wass/UPS_Hat_Display/README.md

     - Works great with no flicker on 4B model without adjusting `REFRESH_RATE`
     - Older models may produce slightly to moderately noticable flickering on the display due to their limited CPU performance

-- Service not starting the scripts automatically:
+- Service or `crontab` not starting the scripts automatically:
+  - Verify the service files are correctly set up in systemd
+  - Check for spelling or directory mistakes
-  - Give the python scripts execute permissions
+  - Give the Python scripts execute permissions

 - Display not showing the proper information, ie: numbers are unrecognizable, or wrong areas of the display are lit up
   - Check your GPIO connections and connections to the display
-    - The displays have a tiny `1` on them to mark `pin1`, and the rest go in order to `pin5`
+    - The displays have a tiny `1` on them to mark `Pin1`, and the rest go in order to `Pin5`
+    - Ensure you are connected to the proper GPIO pins or have modified the `X728_Client.py` file to use the correct GPIO pins
   - Run the `X728_Client.py` script in a terminal or IDE to read any errors that may be happening, such as unable to read .json file
     - Use `chmod` to give read/write permissions for the `battery.json` file